FelixFern/Handwritten-Classifier/README.md

 ## Stack Used :
 1. React - Frontend
 2. Python / Flask - Backend
-3. Google Sheets - Database (?)
+3. Google Sheets - Database

 ## Project Progress :
-1. Grid for Handwritting Number (work in progress)
+1. Grid for Handwritting Number (done)
 2. Backend Setup (work in progress)
-3. Neural Network Model
+3. Neural Network Model (work in progress)
-4. Sending and Receiving Data Between Frontend and Backend
+4. Sending and Receiving Data Between Frontend and Backend (done)
-5. Connecting to Database and Accept User Data
+5. Connecting to Database and Accept User Data (done)

 ## How to Run Project:
 (work in progress)